Shyguy99/Insider/README.md

  Decryption-
   - Inputs- Key of 16 digits(the same that used for encryption),Image(in which data is hidden)
-  - Binary data exctracted from the pixels of image just by reversing the LSB method process.
+  - Binary data extracted from the pixels of image just by reversing the LSB method process.
   - Binary string converted back to base64 string and base64 string again decoded to bytearray.
   - Bytearray feed to the AES algo and by using the key the data is decrypted.
   - The final decrypted bytearray converted to text(utf-8) and displayed on screen.